openSUSE/news-o-o/_posts/2011-08-13-opensuse-weekly-news-issue-188-is-out.markdown

         modularity, dependency clarity/simplification and increasing quality to the next level."
         (...)

-
+â€

+â€œ

         [ZDNet/Steven J. Vaughan-Nichols: Cisco and Twitter join Linux patent protection pool](http://www.zdnet.com/blog/open-source/cisco-and-twitter-join-linux-patent-protection-pool/9372)

-In case you™ve been under a rock for the last decade, you might not know that today™s technology wars aren™t over who has the best prices, the most features, or the greatest quality.
+In case youâ€™ve been under a rock for the last decade, you might not know that todayâ€™s technology wars arenâ€™t over who has the best prices, the most features, or the greatest quality.
 No, in 2011, instead of working on innovating, tech. giants like Apple, Microsoft, and Oracle, are now wasting their resources on intellectual property (IP) lawsuits.
 So, perhaps it should come as no surprise that networking powerhouse [Cisco](http://www.cisco.com/) and social networking force [Twitter](http://www.twitter.com/), is joining the Linux patent protection group, the [Open Invention Network (OIN)](http://www.openinventionnetwork.com/). (...)

-
+â€

 ### Reviews and Essays

+â€œ

         [Wazi/Brian Proffitt: LibreOffice vs. OpenOffice.org: Showdown for Best Open Source Office Suite](http://olex.openlogic.com/wazi/2011/libreoffice-vs-openoffice-org-showdown-for-best-open-source-office-suite/)

-With the release of a new version ofÂ [LibreOffice](http://www.libreoffice.org/)Â this month, it™s a good time to look at the two major open source
+With the release of a new version ofÂ [LibreOffice](http://www.libreoffice.org/)Â this month, itâ€™s a good time to look at the two major open source
         office suites, LibreOffice and[OpenOffice.org](http://olex.openlogic.com/packages/openoffice), to see what advantages each offers, and which is a better bet for end users.